 Returning to San Diego she developed her reputation first as a notable dancer and later as a teacher for many local studios.
 She served on faculty for the School of Creative and Performing Arts (SCPA) in Chula Vista, as an officer for the SD Dance Alliance, and Dancer/Rehearsal Assistant for San Francisco Ballet’s SD productions of The Nutcracker, Swan Lake and Sleeping Beauty.
 Ms.Morgan has choreographed for various theatre groups as well as network TV including an NBC movie.
 She teaches masterclasses at other studios,summer programs, universities and was honored by the SD Area Dance Alliance for her leadership in the dance community.

 BARBARA SEIBERT CHATELAIN

-Barbara attended SAB studying with Danilova, Williams, Schorer, Tumkovsky and Doubrovska.
+Barbara attended SAB (The School of American Ballet) studying with Danilova, Williams, Schorer, Tumkovsky and Doubrovska.
 At 18, Balanchine asked her to join the New York City Ballet.
 She toured Paris, France and Copenhagen, Denmark; was in Peter Martin’s The Magic Flute and Jerome Robbin’s Opus 19/ The Dreamer.
 She filmed several PBS Dance in America Series including Ruth Page’s The Merry Widow, Robbin’s The Cage and Balanchine’s L’Ënfant et Sortileges.
-Later she starred with Markus Wender of the Dutch National Ballet and became guest teacher with the Royal Conservatory of the Hague, Netherlands She relocated to the states to perform in the LA production of ‘Nine’ and later taught with dance studios in WA.
-CA. and NY before moving to San Diego.
+Later she starred with Markus Wender of the Dutch National Ballet and became guest teacher with the Royal Conservatory of the Hague, Netherlands.
+Barbara relocated to the states to perform in the Los Angeles production of ‘Nine’ and later taught with dance studios in Washington, California, and New York before moving to San Diego.